sudheerj/reactjs-interview-questions/README.md

      ## 3. Props:

      Props are referred to as "properties".
-The props are passed into react component just like arguments passed to a function.
-In otherwords, they are similar to HTML attributes.
+The props are passed into React component just like arguments passed to a function.
+In other words, they are similar to HTML attributes.

      The props are accessible in child class component using `this.props` as shown in below example,